f5devcentral/f5-agility-labs-dns/docs/class2/class2.rst

 Students will learn how to implement the following concepts and learn how to migrate to a secure DNS infrastructure.

+Windows workstations are configured to use the local "Active Directory" DNS servers for resolution.

+The Windows domain controller has a DNS server role installed and performs recursive DNS services.

 .. toctree::
    :hidden:
    :numbered: